 Fuel Cell Car Science Kit

-Horizon’s Fuel Cell Car Science Kit enables students to discover the principles behind the real-scale fuel cell vehicles currently being rolled out across the world.
+Horizon’s Fuel Cell Car Science Kit is one of the best tools for teaching the principles behind the real-scale fuel cell vehicles currently being rolled out across the world.

 Fuel Cell Car Science Kit - product overview